 See all News and Announcements.

-Nim Tottenham, PhD, Columbia University, will present Development of Emotion Regulation: the Importance of Early Experiences on March 6, 2018.
+Nim Tottenham, PhD, Columbia University, presented Development of Emotion Regulation: the Importance of Early Experiences on March 6, 2018.

-Conte Center@UCI 5th Annual Symposium will be held on March 6, 2018.
+Conte Center@UCI 5th Annual Symposium was held on March 6, 2018.

 Mirella Dapretto, PhD, presented on November 28, 2017.

 Margaret M. McCarthy, PhD, University of Maryland, School of Medicine, presented Neuroinflammation, Neuroepigenetics and Male Vulnerability on October 17, 2017.

 Uma Rao, PhD, University of California – Irvine, presented Distinction between Depression Phenotypes with and without Early-Life Adversity on September 13, 2017.

 Charles A. Nelson, PhD Professor of Pediatrics, Harvard Medical School presented The Effects of Early Psychosocial Deprivation on Brain-Behavioral Development. – May 9, 2017.

 Ted Abel, PhD, presented Molecular Mechanisms of Memory Storage: Sleep, epigenetics and neurodevelopmental disorders. – March 7, 2017.